BoldingBruggeman/fabmos-cases/arctic-clusters/README.md

 * Run the download script that retrieves ERA5 (meteorology), GLODAP (initialization) and CMEMS (velocities):

   `python download.py`
-* Run the preprocessing script that interpolates GLODAP to the Arctic grid, averages ERA5 over each cluster and infer cluster connectivity from CMEMS velocities:
+* Run the preprocessing script that interpolates GLODAP to the Arctic grid, averages ERA5 over each cluster and infers cluster connectivity from CMEMS velocities:

   `python preprocess.py`
 * Run the simulation: